DitroniX/AQIL-ESP32-C6-SX1262-LoRa-Air-Quality-Monitor-IoT-Weather-Station/README.md

 ## Updates

+-   26-03-23 - Boards in stock for purchase.
+Initially the SCD41 400 to 5000 ppm, high accuracy variant.
 -   26-03-12 - Preproduction boards test complete.
 Production being scheduled this month.
 -   26-03-02 - Preproduction boards in test.
 -   26-02-20 - In Beta Development